Reserving and Deferring

 Thank you for deciding to become a member of the next class at Cornell Law School!

-To reserve your seat in our First Year Class (enroll in Fall 2014), we require two seat deposits, which are submitted in the following order:
+To reserve your seat in our First Year Class (enroll in Fall 2016), we require two seat deposits (both are non-refundable), which are submitted in the following order:

 JD Dean's Certification Form.
-You must return this to us by June 15, 2014.
+You must return this to us by July 1, 2016 and it must be from post-graduation, not before you received the degree.

 You must also have all university or college level institutions ever attended submit an official final transcript.
-The degree granting institution must contain degree conferred and date of conferral to us by June 15, 2014.
+The degree granting institution must contain degree conferred and date of conferral to us by July 1, 2016.
+If the transcript that you applied with was your final transcript, that will suffice.

-After you have paid your $300 seat deposit, we will send you a university housing information packet, including a housing application form.
+After you have paid your first deposit, we will send you a university housing information packet, including a housing application

 Let us know about any changes to your mailing address, phone number, or e-mail address, so we can reach you with any important information.
 E-mail any changes to email@example.com.